Skaw, Unst: History

 Walter Sutherland (died c.
 1850), a former inhabitant of the northernmost cottage in Britain, was reportedly the last native speaker of the Norn language.

 During World War II, the Royal Air Force built a Chain Home radar station at Skaw.
 The radar station was built in 1941 and closed in 1947.
 It was part of the defences of the RAF Sullom Voe flying boat base.

 A combined Coastal Defence U-boat and Chain Home Low station was also built during the Second World War at Saxa Vord; after the war this became a ROTOR radar station.
 RAF Saxa Vord continued as a radar station after the end of the ROTOR programme.
+The radar now operates remotely and automatically as RRH Saxa Vord, returning to operation in 2019 after closure in 2006.

 The settlement is near the SaxaVord Spaceport.